wc1207/starter-academic/content/publication/small-area-estimation-for-generalization/index.md

 ---
-title: Small Area Estimation for Generalization
+title: Applications of Small Area Estimation to Generalization With Subclassification by Propensity Scores
 publication_types:
   - "2"
 authors: